 As for your shoes, keep things nice and simple with black Derbies, brogues or monk-straps.

-Burgundy Jacket With Navy Trousers
+Burgundy Blazer With Grey Trousers

 When dressing for impact, a statement jacket is your best friend.
 A colourful top layer is a foolproof way to bring an outfit to life, making it ideal for parties and functions that allow you a little room for manoeuvre in the dress code department.

 We’ve said it before many a time, but it’s worth repeating: if you’re going to wear a statement item – be it a jacket and shirt and tie or whatever else – you need to ensure the rest of your getup is pared-back.
 Nothing should be fighting for attention.
-That’s why a pair of navy trousers is such a good accompaniment in this instance.
-Navy is classic, understated and will complement a statement burgundy jacket without stealing any of the limelight.
+That’s why a pair of grey trousers is such a good accompaniment in this instance.
+Grey is classic, understated and will complement a statement burgundy jacket without stealing any of the limelight.